danstiner/rust-toy-dns/README.md

 Mitigation:

 - Optionally zero out TTL values on responses
-- Ignore non-recurive queries to caching server
+- Ignore non-recursive queries to caching server

 ### Other Attacks

 Mitigation:

-- Separated DNS server and recursive resolver functionality (DNS servers and recursive resolvers should never run on the same )
+- Separated DNS server and recursive resolver functionality (DNS servers and recursive resolvers should never run on the same IP address)
-- No TCP support for now, it has additional issues where it is easy to cache poison because only the first packet in multi-packet responses include the transaction ID
+- No TCP support for now, it is relatively easy to cache poison because only the first packet in multi-packet responses include the transaction ID
 - Only IN and ANY question classes are allowed for implementation simplicity

 ### On DNSSEC